freebsd/freebsd-src/lib/Target/X86/README.txt

 The instruction selector sometimes misses folding a load into a compare.
 The pattern is written as (cmp reg, (load p)).
 Because the compare isn't commutative, it is not matched with the load on both sides.
-The dag combiner should be made smart enough to cannonicalize the load into the RHS of a compare when it can invert the result of the compare for free.
+The dag combiner should be made smart enough to canonicalize the load into the RHS of a compare when it can invert the result of the compare for free.

 //===---------------------------------------------------------------------===//